 To upgrade to Professional Membership of the SfEP, you need to demonstrate your understanding of good editorial practice as well as work experience.
-You can do this by providing evidence of training in the core skills of proofreading and/or copy-editing, as outlined in the editorial syllabus.
+You can do this by providing evidence of training in the core skills of proofreading and/or copyediting, as outlined in the editorial syllabus.
 There is a minimum amount of work that must be done for any one client before it can be counted.
 If your work has been for 'non-publishers' this can be counted, as long as you have achieved a pass in our basic editorial test.
-Full information about the requirements for Professional Membership are given in Upgrading to Professional Membership.
+Full information about the requirements for Professional Membership are given in Upgrade your membership.

 I have a lot of experience of working for friends/local businesses/academics, and they are very happy with my work, but I have no formal editorial training.
 Can I upgrade my membership?

-Your work for non-publishers can be counted but we cannot rely on them to have the knowledge and/or sklls to enable them to judge your editorial competence; you can show that you have these skills by passing our editorial test.
-You will also need to show sufficient evidence of training in the core skills of proofreading and/or copy-editing, as outlined in the editorial syllabus.
+Your work for non-publishers can be counted but we cannot rely on them to have the knowledge and/or skills to enable them to judge your editorial competence; you can show that you have these skills by passing our editorial test.
+You will also need to show sufficient evidence of training in the core skills of proofreading and/or copyediting, as outlined in the editorial syllabus.

 Editing is only a part of what I do (I'm a translator/indexer/designer/typesetter/other).
 How can my experience be taken into account?